First Corinthians 3:1–23 . . .

 Church Divisions

-The Corinthians in their "fleshly" condition have blocked their capacity to understand spirituality and are thus acting as "infants" in their divisiveness (vv.
-1–4, see below).
-Apollos and Paul were servants who worked as fellow workers in God's field (the church) and will receive reward from God.
+Because the Corinthians, in their “fleshly” condition, blocked their capacity to understand spirituality, they began to act as “infants” in their divisiveness (vv.
+1–4, shown at the bottom of this page).
+Apollos and Paul were servants who worked as fellow workers in God’s field (the church) and will receive rewards from God.
 But God is the one who brings about life and should be honored.
-In 3:9–15, Paul, addressing divisions in the Corinthian church, describes the church as a building.
-He stresses the quality we should strive for in constructing each stage — from laying the foundation, through the actual construction, to the final inspection.
-In this imagery he gives some of Christianity's nuts and bolts in the form of two construction tips.
+In vv.
+9–15, Paul, addressing divisions in the Corinthian church, describes the church as a building.
+He stresses the quality we should strive for in constructing each stage of the church — from laying the foundation through the actual construction to the final inspection.
+In this imagery he gives some of Christianity’s nuts and bolts in the form of these two construction tips.

 1) Make sure to build on the right foundation (vv.
 9–11).
 In v.
-9 (NASB), Paul writes, "For we [Paul and Apollos] are God's fellow workers; you [Corinthians] are God's field, God's building."
-In this simple phrase, Paul informs us that the church is "God's building."
-However, Hearty Boy: You cannot build the church until you share Jesus' perspective and attitude.
+9 NASB, Paul writes, “For we [Paul and Apollos] are God’s fellow workers; you [Corinthians] are God’s field, God’s building.”
+In this simple phrase, Paul informs us that the church is “God’s building.”
+However, we believers in Jesus cannot build the church until we share his perspective and attitude.

 In vv.
-10–11, we'll learn how to build on the right foundation.
-Paul is careful to state that his ministry is "according to the grace of God."
-Paul can't take credit for who he is or what he's accomplished because it's all the result of God's grace.
-Paul states that he served "like a wise master builder."
-The term "master builder" (architekton in the Greek) is used only here in the New Testament.
+10–11, Paul instructs us on how to build the church on the right foundation.
+You’ll see in those two verses that he’s careful to state that his ministry is performed “according to the grace of God.”
+He can’t take credit for who he is or what he’s accomplished because it’s all the result of God’s grace.
+Paul states that he served “like a wise master builder.”
+This is the only time in the New Testament that the term “master builder” (Greek: architekton) is used.
 The foundation that the architekton builds upon is Jesus Christ.

-[Now that Paul has urged us to make sure that we build our church on the right foundation — upon Jesus Christ — we should consider the next step to take that Paul covers in vv.
-12–15.]
+Now that Paul has urged us to make sure we build our church on the right foundation — upon Jesus Christ — we should carefully follow the next step that Paul covers in vv.
+12–15.

 2) Make sure to build God’s church properly, using high-quality materials.
 Hence, in vv.
 12–13, Paul writes, “Now if any man builds on the foundation with gold, silver, precious stones, wood, hay, straw, each man’s work will become evident because it’s to be revealed with fire; and the fire itself will test the quality of each man’s work.”